ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       time.
 He joined in 2018 and has already hugely contributed to winning new contracts.

-      Adam is a passionate Tottenham Hotspur fan and Xbox.
+      Adam is a passionate Tottenham Hotspur fan and a competitive Xbox gamer!
     image: /img/team12.png
     interests:
       - xbox